 25 years may have passed since the premier class last visited the country, but local interest in motorcycle racing is still high.
 Indonesia is recognised as a key market for many manufacturers in MotoGP.
 With 50,000 grandstand seats, the venue has a total capacity of 110,000.
 World SBK was the first major racing series to visit the track.
 It held the final round of its 2021 season at the venue, with Jonathan Rea winning the two races in a meeting which was curtailed by poor weather conditions.

 The construction of Mandalika International Street Circuit has been heavily criticised by the United Nations.
 In building the track, houses, water sources and religious sites were deconstructed.
 Local reports also suggest that local residents were evicted from their homes by force, without receiving compensation.

 Pre-season testing for the upcoming MotoGP season took place at the venue in February 2022, giving the riders an early opportunity to get acquainted with the venue before the first race here.

-Major upcoming events happening at Mandalika International Street Circuit in 2022:
+Major upcoming events happening at Mandalika International Street Circuit:

 How to get there

 Mandalika International Street Circuit is located on Lombok Island, east of Bali, in the Mandalika resort area of Indonesia.

 Lombok International Airport (LOP) is the closest airport to Mandalika International Street Circuit.
 Connecting flights are also available from Indonesia’s major cities.
 A flight from Soekarno – Hatta International Airport (CGK), Jakarta to Lombok will take around two hours, while it’s only a 30 minute journey by air from Bali’s I Gusti Ngurah Rai International Airport (DPS).